- Public Works

 On Your Trash Day

-- To help eliminate unwanted litter in our community, residents should bag their trash before putting it into their trash carts.
+To help eliminate unwanted litter in our community, residents should bag their trash before putting it into the trash carts.

 Exemption Service For Physically Challenged Residents